MA in Political Communication

-Applications will be accepted from EU students until 31st July 2018 and 10th July 2028 from non-EU students.
-Applicants are advised that places on this programme are limited given offers made to those who applied by the previous deadline.
+First round applications will be accepted until Friday 27 April 2018.
+Applicants will receive a decision within five working days of 27 April 2018 at the latest.
+Should places still be available, a second round of applications will be accepted from EU students until 31st July 2018 and 10th July 2018 from non-EU students.
+Applicants are advised that places on this programme are limited given offers made to those who apply by the April deadline.

 As part of your application through the Postgraduate Applications Centre (pac.ie) system please submit a personal statement (maximum 1,000 words) - tell us why you want to join our 2018/19 class.
 You may be asked to attend for interview, or be available for telephone/Skype interview.

 - Certified academic transcripts for each and every year of study, with certified English translations if applicable

 - Evidence of English competency which meets DCU entry requirements - see link